Dieter Vieweger: Gadara Region Project (2001 - 2026)

 The archaeological research project (Gadara Region Project) began in 2001 and includes the exploration of the Wadi el-Arab as well as the excavation on the settlement mound Tall Zira'a in the tri-border area Jordan, Syria, Israel, which has been continuously inhabited for over 5000 years.
 The aim of the project is to explore the diverse cultures from many millennia of human history in this geopolitically prominent landscape – the Wadi al-'Arab region.
 The central site in the Wadi al-'Arab is Tall Zira'a.
 The site is about 200 m in diameter.
 Its highest point is 17 m below sea level.
 Here, the history of Palestine from the Chalcolithic, Bronze and Iron Ages to the Classical and early medieval periods can be explored in an exemplary way.
 Well over 30 strata provide information about permanent human settlements in this area.
 The tell was situated in the vicinity of an important trade route between Egypt and Mesopotamia, which led via Megiddo and Damascus.
 Tall Zira'a is the predecessor settlement of the Hellenistic-Roman site of Gadara.
 It later also gave the survivors of Gadara's destruction by violent earthquakes between 747 and 749 AD a new settlement opportunity.
 The DEI Amman has been involved in the research since 2004 and the DEI Jerusalem since 2006.
 Since 2016, the DEI Amman has been leading the project.
-The project is planned to last about 25 years.

 The archaeological exploration of the Wadi al-'Arab region around Tall Zira'a, which covers about 25 square kilometres, was led and published by Katja Soennecken and Patrick Leiverkus (both DEI).
 The scenic wadi formed an important cultural bridge between the Mediterranean area and Transjordan in the past.

 In 2019, a special exhibition at the National Museum of Jordan in Amman paid tribute to the great importance of the settlement mound for the Jordanian Kingdom under the title 'Tall Zira'a - Mirror of Jordan's History'.
 The exhibition was shown in Irbid in 2020.
 Its dispatch to Germany failed due to the outbreak of Corona.